gzoller/dotty-reflection/README.md

 * This library is highly-experimental and subject to major change/breakage
 * As stated, the reflected content is geared for ScalaJack, so your needs may be different

 The goal initially is to get this functionality working.
-It is not beautiful!
+It is not very beautiful.
 If you have better ways to do the same thing, please submit a PR!

 ### Usage
 For Tasty Inspection:
 ```scala
 import co.blocke.dotty_reflection

 case class Thing(a: String)

 val artifact: ConcreteType = Reflector.reflectOn[Thing]